seanreed1111/sql-recipes/recipes.md

 Displaying One Set of Values While Sorting by Another Problem
-You want to sort a result set using values that you’re not selecting.
+You want to sort a result set using values that you’re not Selecting.

 Solution
 That’s not a problem.
 You can use columns in the ORDER BY clause that don’t appear in the output column list.